-In January 2006, the city of Besançon offered us a dream site to build our new workplace: on the site of the former amphitheatre in Besançon, where we were used to setting up our big top when we performed in our city.
+In January 2006, the city of Besançon offered us a dream site to build our new workplace: the site of the former amphitheater in Besançon, where we were had often set up our big top when we performed in our city.

 There were now two sites in the running.

 As far as Besançon was concerned, we were worried about problems with the site listing.
 But the Municipality’s Technical Director reassured us that there were no obstacles in that respect.
 On the strength of these guarantees, we decided to work with the city of Besançon and decided to abandon the Departmental Council’s project at Arc et Senans.

 At the Avignon Festival, Bernard, along with the Mayor of Besançon, met with the Minister of Culture to discuss some of the points to be resolved.

 October 10, 2006: architects from Bâtiments de France (national heritage authority) informed us that they were completely opposed to any building work on the site of the amphitheater because it was listed for several reasons.

 We felt that we been had tricked.

 When asked, the Doubs Departmental Council did not wish to renew the proposal that we had turned down.